CAPLTER/caplter-research-protocols/SRBP/SRBP_HerpSurvey_Protocol.md

 * Before entering the river bottom at Priest Drive, call the Water Operations Control Center at (480) 350-2669 (taking care not to schedule this site during a rainy period) and again after leaving (i.e., check-in and check-out).

-* After leaving the river bottom at Price Drain, be sure and email Erik Arntz (erikarntz@mail.maricopa.gov), Tony Peters (tonypeters@mail.maricopa.gov) and Robert Coutts (RobertCoutts@mail.maricopa.gov) to let them know that you are safely out.
-Note: these same three people should have been contacted a few days to your visit for approval to visit the site on the planned day.
+* After leaving the river bottom at Price Drain, be sure to email the staff at  Maricopa County Flood Control District, to let them know that you are safely out.
+For their contact information, see the SRBP Important Contact Information document.
+Note: these people should have been contacted a few days prior to your visit, to obtain approval to visit the site on the planned day.

 ## **While walking the reach but not surveying:**